Pleasantine Mill: Career and research

 Mill was awarded a Canadian Natural Sciences and Engineering Research Council (NSERC) postdoctoral research fellowship to join the Medical Research Council (MRC) Human Genetics Unit (HGU).
 She worked on mouse mutagenesis.
 During her postdoctoral work she identified several novel mutant lines that disrupted developmental signalling.
 Mill was appointed a Caledonian Research Foundation Fellow at the University of Edinburgh.
 Since 2014 Mill has established a cilia-focussed programme that uses Small interfering RNA screening.
 She works with clinical geneticists to understand the molecular phenotypes that underlie ciliopathies in humans.
 She was awarded a £1.5 million grant from UK Research and Innovation (UKRI) to explore mammalian cilia in development and disease.

 Mill examined the influence of the Retinitis pigmentosa GTPase regulator (RPGR) gene on the cells in the eye and how they can cause X-linked retinitis pigmentosa, a condition which causes blindness in middle age.
 Photoreceptors decay in retinitis pigmentosa patients due to a flaw in the RPGR gene.
 In 2018 Mill identified a new therapeutic technique for primary ciliary dyskinesia (PCD).
 She proposed that drugs which make dynein motor proteins functional could improve the quality of life of patients with primary ciliary dyskinesia.
 In October 2018 Mill chaired the first PCD awareness day.
 She proposed that the Government of the United Kingdom introduced early genetic diagnosis of PCD for babies with no identified causes of neonatal respiratory distress.
 She hopes that genome editing will be able to treat PCD.
 She collaborated with Richard Mort at Lancaster University to develop a fluorescent biosensor that illuminates dividing cilia and cells.
 The technique allows the study of the interactions between cilia and cells in development, regeneration and disease.
 It investigates how cilia length and dynamics impact the speed of cell division and tissue development.

 Awards and honours

 In 2018 Mill was awarded the British Society for Cell Biology Women in Cell Biology Early Career Medal.
+In 2025 Mill was awarded the Wolpert Medal from the British Society for Developmental Biology, awarded for outstanding contributions to the communication and teaching of developmental biology.